 For a complete list of code objectives, see Clause 1.4 of the code.

-In the majority of cases, the code applies to Telstra, Optus, Vodafone and TPG, as they are the main providers of a public mobile telecommunications service (PMTS).
+In the majority of cases, the code applies to Telstra, Optus, Vodafone and TPG (PIPE Networks), as they are the main providers of a public mobile telecommunications service (PMTS).

-NBN Co Limited are not obligated to comply as it doesn’t supply a PMTS, but it does follow, on a voluntary basis, some elements of the code when deploying its fixed wireless towers.
+NBN Co Limited is not obligated to comply as it doesn’t supply a PMTS, but it does follow, on a voluntary basis, some elements of the code when deploying its fixed wireless towers.
 For example, it publishes the community notification letter, design drawings and EME environmental report on the Radiofrequency National Site Archive.

-The ACMA’s can accept an objection from a member of the public if they believe that the carrier has contravened the code.
+The ACMA can accept a complaint from a member of the public who believes that the carrier has contravened the code.

 If we decide to investigate an alleged contravention of the code under Part 26 of the Telco Act, and a contravention is found, we will determine what, if any, compliance or enforcement action should be taken against the carrier.